KopfKrieg/watchtower/README.md

+# Attention

+Since Ouroboros has reached feature parity with watchtower there's no real reason to maintain this project anymore.
+I'm sorry.

 # Note

 This is a fork of the popular (but unfortunately unmaintained) project [v2tec/watchtower](https://github.com/v2tec/watchtower).
 This fork also includes a few of the unmerged pull requests.
 The goal is to revive the development of the project and make sure - in the long run - that it's maintained well through multiple maintainers.